hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 Unused application memory can be moved to swap
 Swap can be allocated on a block device or on a swap file
 Create a file with the dd utility - then it can be used as any other swap device

+## Mounting filesystems
+Specific mounting settings can be written into the /etc/fstab file defaults = rw, suid, dev, exec, auto, nouser, async
+### General
+ro - mount the fs as read only sync - writes are done synchronously
+### Access control
+nosuid - disables set user identifier and set group identifier bits for programmes nodev - disables interpretation of device files noexec - prevents execution of binaries on the fs user / nouser - allows non-root user / root user only to mount the fs
+### Performance optimisation
+noatime - disables atime updates relatime - updates atime only if previous atime is older than last modification time (mtime) nodiratime - disables directory atime updates

+## Autofs
+Automatic mounting and unmounting of filesystems on demand.
+Useful for managing NFS (network shares) or local filesystems that are not always needed.
+Means these filesystems are mounted when accessed, and unmounted when idle.
+* autofs utilises the automount daemon
+* after period of inactivity autofs unmounts the filesystem
+* relies on master map file
+* default timeout is 5 minutes, set TIMEOUT=N for global changes in /etc/sysconfig/autofs
+* set --timeout=n in /etc/auto.master

+## Resizing LVM volumes
+To grow the size of a logical volume, free extents must be available in the vg If no free extents are available, additional extents can be allocated by adding physical volumes
+to the volume group.
+While resizing the logical volume you should always use the -r option to resize
+the filesystem as well.
+* xfs can only be extended
+* ext4 can be extended or reduced

+## Configuring directories for collaboration
+Anything to do with collaboration will be aligned with Special Permissions.
+* Set group-ID ensures that all files created within a directory will be group-owned.
+* Sticky bit - if applied to a directory, guarentees that only the user that created the file
+will be able to delete the file.